8 Most Common Study Abroad Questions from [Students in India] about the USA.

 Yes.
-A competitive US university or a competitive degree program like engineering or computer science will require a 300 overall GRE score or higher; however, smaller private US universities do not require a GRE score for admission to study abroad or may have lower GRE score requirements.
+A competitive US university or a competitive degree program like engineering or computer science will require a 145/155/3.0 overall GRE score or higher; however, smaller private US universities do not require a GRE score for graduate admission but have lower visa approval rates.

 Counselor Advice: In recent months, visa officers in India have been asking to see GRE exam score reports from students during the interview, even if the US university issuing the I-20 does not require a GRE.
-Students from India without a GRE are often denied a visa.
+Students from India without a GRE exam score have a significantly higher visa denial rate.